 This example uses a continuous GA to break a secret code.
 A message consisting of letters and spaces is encoded by randomly changing one letter to another letter.
-For instance, all d's may be changed to c's and spaces changed to e's.
+For instance, all d's may be changed to c's and spaces changed to q's.
 If the message uses every letter in the alphabet plus a space, then there are a total of 27! possible codes, with only one being correct.
-If the message uses e symbols, then there are e 27! - e! possible encodings that work.
+If the message uses S symbols, then there are 27! - S! possible encodings that work.